Peteeeeeee3/Mid_Station/Code/app/README.txt

-For EC branch on GitHub, refer to: EC-main (
+For EC branch on GitHub, refer to: "EC-main"
 Main was left untouched since last submission

 In this project we came across an issue in our testing that left correctly scaling the RTMP Server not feasible.
-The issue is that even with each RTMP server on a separate thread in a map, since they are serving the same location, 0.0.0.0:1935, we needed to implement dynamic port allocation.
+The issue is that even with each RTMP server on a separate thread in a map, since they are serving the same location, i.e.
+0.0.0.0:1935, we needed to implement dynamic port allocation.
 To give each RTMP server a specific service, which would all require a "rolling" ingress.
 By this we mean an ingress that paths a user specific RTMP URL for the user to their specific RTMP Server service.
 This ingress would link each port to a path, for example, 'mid-station.com/user1', which